turbek/genalgo2/README.md

-# genalgo2
+# genetic algorithm gfx
-2nd try of genetic algorithm w. balag3!
+2nd try of genetic algorithm!

+This time there is a population of dots at the start, moving in random (total random, not gaussian or w. perlin noise. not yet!).
-This time we will try our best to make some flying objects that will try to fly towards a block on the canvas.
-If they reach the goal, the algorithm exits.
+The generations are trying their best to reach from left to the right side of the canvas.
+If they reach their goal, the algorithm exits(not yet).

-We will use p5.js for this project.
+To run it, open the index.html file in your browser!

+tech:
+p5.js